• Home

 In this case, the law protects creditors who have a claim at the time the trust is funded.
 The theory of law is that you can’t defeat the claims of your creditors by giving your property to a trust without getting back reasonably equivalent value.

-If you got nothing for giving away your assets to the trust, it’s a fraudulent transfer.
+If you got nothing in exchange for your assets to the trust, it’s a fraudulent transfer.

 More